rtCamp/login-with-google/README.md

 5. `Whitelisted Domains` allows users from specific domains (domain in email) to get registered on site.
 This will prevent unwanted registration on website.
 **For Example:** If you want users only from your organization (`myorg.com`) to get registered on the website, you enter `myorg.com` in whitelisted domains.
-Users with github primary email like `abc@myorg.com` will be able to register on website.
+Users with google email like `abc@myorg.com` will be able to register on website.
 Contrary to this, users with emails like `something@gmail.com` would not be able to register here.

 ## Shortcode

-You can add the github login button to any page/post using shortcode: `gh_login`
+You can add the google login button to any page/post using shortcode: `google_login`

 **Example:**
 ```php